AllanSSX/IonCtDNA/README.md

 #### 3.2 Excel formulas

 The script generate 1 Excel file per sample.
-The formula to compute the ratio between the noise and the mutation(s) of interest (N column) is specific to each position (depending of the number of known mutations: A -> C; A -> C/T; A -> C/T/G).
-You need to modify `formula_noise_mut` dictionary according to your BED file.
+The formula to compute the ratio between the *noise and the mutation(s)* of interest (N column) is specific to each position (depending of the number of known mutations: A -> C; A -> C/T; A -> C/T/G).
+You need to modify `formula_noise_mut` dictionary according to your BED file and known mutations.

 For example: